Observation framework: Beyond the documentation about observing property changes

 Regarding memory leak

-can be initialized multiple times during the view initialization.
-That means the initializer of your @Observable
+In SwiftUI, a @State can be initialized multiple times during the view initialization.
+That means the initializer of your @Observable object can be called multiple times, unlike for @StateObject, which will case initializer to be called once.

 This is a odd behavior, and it’s mentioned in the Apple documentation.